Data Cleaning for Enterprise: Building Repeatable Data Quality Workflows

 Why Does One-Time Data Cleaning Fail at Enterprise Scale?

-Every enterprise data team has experienced the same cycle: a major initiative (a CRM migration, a regulatory audit, an analytics platform launch) triggers a cleaning sprint.
-The team spends weeks or months scrubbing records, standardizing formats, and removing duplicates.
-The data looks good.
-The project ships.
-Within 90 days, quality degrades back to pre-cleanup levels.
+One-time cleaning fails because the sources of dirty data keep operating after the project ends.
+A major initiative (a CRM migration, an audit, an analytics launch) triggers a cleaning sprint.
+The team spends months scrubbing records, standardizing formats, and removing duplicates, the data looks good, and within about 90 days quality regresses to pre-cleanup levels.

 What Data Quality Dimensions Should Enterprise Cleaning Address?